'It Wasn't A Mass Orgy At Home': What It's Really Like Having A Sex Therapist For A Mum

 For most of us having a conversation of this nature with their parents would be akin to psychological torture, and while Street didn’t enjoy it any more than most, he had come to expect it – given that his mum spent her days at work counselling strangers about their sex lives.

-Netflix’s new series ‘Sex Education’ follows a teenage boy (Asa Butterfield) and his sex therapist mother (Gillian Anderson), who together set up an ad-hoc sex therapy clinic at school for him to dish out advice to his peers.
+Netflix’s new series ‘Sex Education’ follows a teenage boy (played by Asa Butterfield) and his sex therapist mother (Gillian Anderson), who together set up an ad-hoc sex therapy clinic at school for him to dish out advice to his peers.
 But is this really the type of relationship you have as the child of a sex therapist?

 Louis and his sister Alderney, 20, say they knew about their mum being a sex therapist from an early age, even if they didn’t fully understand what it meant.
 Despite one-off memories of awkward conversations the siblings agree that their upbringing wasn’t perhaps as unconventional as people might expect.